 One thing to keep in mind.
 Sometimes parasites can become very entrenched within the digestive system and become highly resistant to even natural methods of elimination particularly if this has been an ongoing problem for a long time.
 If you find this to be your situation, don’t hesitate to consult a holistic physician who can prescribe the proper, short term use medications as necessary!

-May your good bugs outweigh your bad and may you and your family be strong enough to reach out and help other children who need a loving home.
-Keep Fostering Nutrition because everyone deserves to Be Healthy and Belong!
+May your good bugs outnumber your bad and may you and your family be strong enough to reach out and help other children who need a loving home!